AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 7. Link between variables

-> Summary: The QDM method does an excellent job of capturing
-> the cross correlation between monthly mean precipitation and daily maximum temperature.
-> The bias correction methods (and dynamical downscaling itself)
-> do nothing to reduce the GCM biases in cross correlation.
+> Summary: TODO

 The link between temperature and rainfall was assessed by calculating the cross correlation between the monthly mean anomaly timeseries of precipitation and daily maximum temperature.
+In observations,
-In observations, there is a relatively constant moderate negative correlation (typically -0.2 to -0.4) between the two variables across Australia (Figure 7.1).
+there is a negative correlation between the two variables across the whole of Australia with the strongest correlation seen in the north and east of the country (Figure 7.1).
-In other words, across the country wet months tend to be associated with lower daily maximum temperatures.
+In other words, across wet months tend to be associated with lower daily maximum temperatures.
-The ACCESS-ESM1-5 model captures a similar negative correlation in northern Australia, but in southern Australia it underestimates the magitude of the negative correlation or even simulates a weak positive correlation in the far south.
+The ACCESS-ESM1-5 model does a reasonable job of capturing those negative cross correlations...
+TODO

 <p align="center">
     <img src="ptcorr-values_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=100% height=100%>